College: Secondary education

 In New Zealand the word "college" normally refers to a secondary school for ages 13 to 17 and "college" appears as part of the name especially of private or integrated schools.
 "Colleges" most frequently appear in the North Island, whereas "high schools" are more common in the South Island.

 In the Netherlands, "college" is equivalent to HBO (Higher professional education).
-It is oriented towards professional training with clear occupational outlook, unlike universities which are scientifically oriented.
+It is oriented towards professional training with a clear occupational outlook, unlike universities which are scientifically oriented.

-In South Africa, some secondary schools, especially private schools on the English public school model, have "college" in their title.
-Thus no less than six of South Africa's Elite Seven high schools call themselves "college" and fit this description.
+In South Africa, some secondary schools, especially private schools on the English public school model, have "college" in their title, including six of South Africa's Elite Seven high schools.
 A typical example of this category would be St John's College.

 Private schools that specialize in improving children's marks through intensive focus on examination needs are informally called "cram-colleges".

 In Sri Lanka the word "college" (known as Vidyalaya in Sinhala) normally refers to a secondary school, which usually signifies above the 5th standard.
 During the British colonial period a limited number of exclusive secondary schools were established based on English public school model (Royal College Colombo, S. Thomas' College, Mount Lavinia, Trinity College, Kandy) these along with several Catholic schools (St. Joseph's College, Colombo, St Anthony's College) traditionally carry their name as colleges.
 Following the start of free education in 1931 large group of central colleges were established to educate the rural masses.
 Since Sri Lanka gained Independence in 1948, many schools that have been established have been named as "college".